core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Sender/Recipient key is the Sender Key of the sender, i.e. the Recipient Key that the recipient stores in its own Recipient Context corresponding to the sender.

-* The Shared Secret is computed as a static-static Diffie-Hellman shared secret, where the sender uses its own private key and the recipient's public key, while the recipient uses its own private key and the senders's public key.
+* The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the sender uses its own private key and the recipient's public key, while the recipient uses its own private key and the senders's public key.
 The Shared Secret may be stored in memory, rather than recomputed each time it is needed.

 * info and L are defined as in Section 3.2.1 of {{RFC8613}}.